 3. Level off your proposed pitch with your feet

 4. Peg out each corner of the tent body, placing rocks on top of the pegs to keep them in place

-5. Position the tent entrance downwind to prevent sand being blown into the tent
+5. Position the tent entrance downwind to prevent sand from being blown into the tent

 6. Fill your extra dry bags or stuff sacks with sand

 7. Attach the dry bags/stuff sacks to the peg grommets, guyouts, or guylines in your rainfly, pull them taut, and cover them with sand to help keep them in place

 8. Loop guy lines around any larger rocks you can find for added stability